Lymphedema and Filing for Disability

 5) When lymphedema causes a severe case of thickening of the skin, and swelling that is so bad it causes deformity, it is called elephantiasis.

 6) When left untreated or allowed to become very severe, lymphedema can cause cancer.
 This cancer is called Lymphangiosarcoma and is quite rare.
-This form of cancer begins in the the lymph vessels and lymph nodes, making it a soft tissue cancer.
+This form of cancer begins in the lymph vessels and lymph nodes, making it a soft tissue cancer.

 7) There is no cure for lymphedema.
 Treatments include pneumatic compression, compression garments, wrapping bandages, exercises, and massage.
 Extreme cases may require surgery to remove tissue due to excessive swelling, but even surgery does not cure lymphedema.

-Can you qualify for disability benefits with this condition
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).